 The changes also resulted in the existing processes being reviewed and streamlined so the training needed to take these cultural changes into account as well.
-It was recognised that enhancing users skills would be a key factor in achieving better financial reporting from the new system.
+It was recognised that enhancing users’ skills would be a key factor in achieving better financial reporting using the new system.

-Some initial training had been available from the supplier prior to the go-live.
-However, the University wanted to ensure that the software was being used most effectively, so it was decided that refresher training was required; this could also be used as an opportunity to define some best practice standards.
+Some initial training had been available from the supplier prior to the go live.
+However, the University wanted to ensure the software was being used most effectively, so it was decided that refresher training was required; this could also be used as an opportunity to define some best practice standards.

 The University had already devised a comprehensive user handbook.
-This was also updated using the quick card content, which was based on actual data and more user-friendly.
+This was also updated using the quick card content, which was based on actual data and was more user-friendly.

 The training was very well received by both the users and the IT system administration staff.

-Stephanie Bales, Acting Director of Research, Business and Innovation comments: “It was good to draw on the experience and skill of the specialist IT training consultants.
+Stephanie Bales, acting director of research, business and innovation comments: “It was good to draw on the experience and skill of the specialist IT training consultants.
 We also benefitted from the professional training tools and lesson plans that Optimum made available to us to carry out refresher and new user training ourselves.”

-James Webb, Project Manager at Optimum points out: “Our Optimum consultants have a close understanding of the requirements of our higher education clients such as Northumbria University, having trained end-users at over 15 universities on their Agresso ERP implementations.”
+James Webb, project manager at Optimum points out: “Our Optimum consultants have a close understanding of the requirements of our higher education clients such as Northumbria University, having trained end users at over 15 universities on their Agresso ERP implementations.”

-Northumbria University plan to bring Optimum back at a later stage to update the training content to reflect any additional process changes.
+Northumbria University plan to bring Optimum back, at a later stage, to update the training content to reflect any additional process changes.

 Bales concludes: “We were really impressed with the Optimum consultants and their professional approach and commitment to the project.
 They worked hard to ensure they fully understood our requirements, and that the staff enjoyed the training they received.”